 The provisions of the Sully Historic Overlay District have been adopted to protect Sully structures and grounds and to control development and uses that would have visual and operational impacts on the Sully complex and its environs.
 Residential development within the district is limited to single-family detached units.
 No commercial uses are permitted.
 Industrial uses are limited to those permitted in the I-4 District by right, special exception or special permit.
 The maximum height of freestanding signs should not exceed ten feet and maximum building height is 35 feet.
 All improvements, to include structures, signs, fences, street furniture, outdoor graphics, and public and private utilities, should be designed and installed to be compatible with the Sully complex in terms of mass, scale, color and visual impact.
 A planted buffer having a 200 foot minimum is required to be provided along lot lines which are contiguous to the Sully property.
-All proposed development within the historic district must be reviewed by the Architectual Review Board and should be preceded by an archeological survey.
+All proposed development within the historic district must be reviewed by the Architectural Review Board and should be preceded by an archeological survey.

-- 2. Turley Hall, an historic house, is located within this land unit south of Barnsfield Road.
-If preserved, Turley Hall should be integrated into any land development scheme.
+- 2. Turley Hall, an historic house, was located within this land unit south of Barnsfield Road.
 At a minimum, recordation of significant heritage resources on the site is recommended. - 3.
 Development and/or roadway construction must protect the two known cemetery sites along the current Barnsfield Road: the Wilcoxsen family pre-Civil War cemetery and the nearby slave cemetery. - 4.
-Archeological and historical studies should be conducted to determine the relationship between Sully and Turley Hall.
-Expansion of Sully Historic Site Park to include appropriate parts of the Turley property should be sought.
+Archeological and historical studies should be conducted to determine the relationship between Sully and the Turley Hall site.